ttsiodras/condition-decision-mcdc/README.md

         2:   13:        puts("Decision 1 was false");
 ```

-(b) ...and the branch coverage is also not 100%, since the FINAL
+(b) ...and the branch coverage is also not 100%, since the FINAL branch
-branch (the one that says in the object code, we've evaluated to true,
+in the object code (the one that says *"we've evaluated to true,
-let's execute the action of the `if`) is also not executed (see above,
+let's execute the action of the `if`"*) is also not executed (see above,
 branch 2 is taken 0 times).

 Since both types of coverage are important and one does not guarantee